Angels & Demons (film): Music

-Angels & Demons: Original Motion Picture Soundtrack was released on May 22, 2009.

 Hans Zimmer returned to compose the score for the sequel.
 He chose to develop the "Chevaliers de Sangreal" track from the end of The Da Vinci Code as Langdon's main theme in the film, featuring prominently in the tracks "God Particle" and "503".
 The soundtrack also features violinist Joshua Bell.

 Home media and different versions

 The DVD was released on November 24, 2009, in several countries as a theatrical version and extended cut.

 Angels & Demons was also released on Universal Media Disc for the Sony PlayStation Portable on October 21, 2009.

 The extended cut includes violent scenes which had been cut out to secure a PG-13 rating.
 In the UK, the already censored US theatrical version had to be censored further in order to obtain a BBFC 12A rating.
 The Blu-ray includes the original theatrical version and is classified BBFC 15.

 A 4K Ultra HD Blu-ray was released on October 11, 2016.

+Angels & Demons is available for rent/purchase on Apple TV, Prime Video, and Fandango at Home.